A Complete Guide to Growing Bamboo Plants…

 Not only that, but the clothing made from bamboo is so soft and comfortable, it has to be tried to be believed.
 If you know anyone who has BAM clothing, just ask them about it and I bet the first thing they talk about is how comfortable the clothes are!

-As bamboo has this incredible anti-bacterial property, it’s now also a key ingredient in some new, cutting edge deodorants and medical equipment, allowing us to use less chemicals on our skin, while using more natural and sustainable products.
+Bamboo is also a key ingredient in some new, cutting edge deodorants and medical equipment, allowing us to use less chemicals on our skin, while using more natural and sustainable products.

 It really is unbelievable what you can make from this simple plant, bamboo is the future of clothing and much more!